nats-io/nats.go/README.md

 opts.MaxReconnect = 5
 opts.ReconnectWait = (2 * time.Second)

+// Optionally disable randomization of the server pool opts.NoRandomize = true

 nc, err := opts.Connect()

 // Setup callbacks to be notified on disconnects and reconnects